 While these medications do not necessarily heal the sickness itself, they do heal the various symptoms that lead to lick granuloma.
 By healing and lessening the severity of the symptoms, your dog’s body can heal.

 Apoquel is another very infamous treatment option that most dog owners opt for, and has proven to be very effective.
 Its notoriety mostly stems from the fact that, although this medicine can greatly improve the overall condition of your dog, it can still lead to an alarming number of side effects that can be very difficult to deal with.

 Diarrhea is one of the first side effects of Apoquel that your dog may face.
 Some other side effects that your dog may face are anorexia and vomiting.
 Vomiting can be quite alarming for any breed of dog, so be sure to keep in contact with your veterinarian.
-Other side effects include lethargy, subcutaneous lumps, and new cutaneous.
+Other side effects include some blood-related disorders, lethargy, subcutaneous lumps, and new cutaneous.

 The cost of Apoquel is quite reasonable, and unlike other medicine is not a factor that would influence most peoples’ decision.
 Apoquel comes in the form of tablets and each costs $2-$3.